Saturday 17 June 2017 from 2pm at the water basins at St Mary’s island, the Ship and Trades, the Outlet Centre and Chatham Historic Dockyard.

 9.00pm - Fly boarding / jet ski demonstration

-NOTE: Water activities timings are subject to change due to weather, tides or operational issues.
-These events will take place in Basin 2 of St Mary's Island.
+Note: Water activities timings are subject to change due to weather, tides or operational issues.

 There will also be something for the thrill seekers with a family-friendly funfair open from the 15 to 17 June 2017.